Dry eye in dogs

 Dry eye is more common in certain pedigree dogs.

-Book an appointment with your vet if you notice any problems with your dog’s eye(s) – they are too important to leave to chance.
+Contact your vet straight away if you notice any problems with your dog’s eye(s) – they are too important to leave to chance.

 What is dry eye?